mchara01/WiFi_location_prediction/README.md

 To change the datasets, just add the new datasets to the wifi_db directory and change the constant variable at the start of init.py.

 Once the script is executed, it will develop a Decision Tree, based on the full clean dataset, which will then plot using recursion. <br>
-The first section of evaluation, will evaluate the algorithm via cross-validation by creating Decision Trees based on the training folds and the testing them with the test folds.
-This separation is made to make sure the model is unbiased to the test data and gives the true evaluation from the distribution of the unseen data, avoiding overfitting. <br>
+The first section of evaluation, will evaluate the algorithm via a 10-fold cross-validation.
+Decision Trees will be trained on 9-folds of training data and tested on 1-fold of test data, and this processes is repeated 10 times, each time with a differing test dataset.
+This separation is beneficial as it allows the full utilisation of the data for model training.
+Having a separate test set from the training set will also ensure the model is unbiased to the test data, giving the true model performance on unseen data, avoiding overfitting. <br>
-The second part of the script will perform nested cross-validation to tune and evaluate pruned versions of the trees.
+The second part of the script will perform nested 10-fold cross-validation to tune and evaluate pruned versions of the trees.

 ## Report
-The report thoroughly describes all of the evaluation statistics done on the un-pruned and pruned tree via cross-validation and nested cross-validation respectively.
+The report thoroughly describes all of the evaluation metrics done on the un-pruned and pruned tree via cross-validation and nested cross-validation respectively.
 Furthermore, it includes a visualisation of the full decision tree, which was trained with the clean dataset.

 ## Project layout